 London Office Girl to Van Dwelling Digital Nomad

 The year 2012 was a year of major shifts—for me it was the year I realised I wanted a different lifestyle to one where day after day I got on the same hamster wheel, working a job I didn’t enjoy, stuck in a toxic relationship, living a life that felt like a scratchy sweater you’re itching to throw off.
-It took me several years to figure out what that lifestyle was, and to pluck up the courage to leave my 9 to 5, spend the savings on an old VW Westfalia campervan (named Lofty) and set off travelling with my soulmate.
+It took me several years to figure out what that lifestyle was, and to pluck up the courage to leave my 9 to 5, spend the savings on an old VW Westfalia campervan (named Lofty) and set off traveling with my soulmate.
 Between wild camping and house-sitting, freelancing to fund our journey, we are slowly making our way around Europe in search of the perfect place to settle.
 You can follow our adventure here.
-Two happy plant-based hippies, in love and on the road in a temperamental old campervan 🙂
+Events on our travels confirmed my desire to be more deeply involved in food, so I’m currently in London, studying at the College of Naturopathic Medicine.
+Next stop… who knows.
+The universe has a funny way of offering up opportunities where we least expect them.
+The trick is to go with the flow.

 We are facing a huge climate crisis.
 We’ve known it since the 50’s.
 Despite what bought-and-paid-for scientists might affirm on certain strident media channels, mankind’s obsession with corporate growth, consumerism and profit is destroying the source of all life: Earth, our home.
 What was once a paradise where species coexisted in lush abundance is now turning into a barren, hostile, unstable land.
 It feels like humanity has completely disconnected from Mother Nature.
 The consequence is a diseased planet on the brink of oblivion.
 At the same time, we have disconnected with ourselves—eating synthetic “foods”, numbing our souls with legal highs (alcohol, caffeine, sugar), and denying our true, natural beauty and inner strength.

 So what can we do?
 What hope do we have of saving Mother Earth for our autumn years and future generations?
 It’s easy to feel overwhelmed by the sheer immensity of the task, to feel like giving up.
 But if we do nothing, nothing will change.
-Radical Bee is my way of doing something, of funneling the anger I feel at the planet’s destruction into positive action—sharing information that empowers people to green up their live, in any small way.
+Radical Bee is my way of doing something, of funneling the sadness I feel for our planet and its earthlings into positive action—sharing information that empowers people to green up their lives, in any small way.
 And if just one person gives up palm oil, eats more locally grown, makes her own body oils, goes plant-based, it’s worth it.
-This is my way of being the change 🙂 Composing content to spark a global revolution.
-Empowering women, the goddesses of this planet, to rise up.
+This is my way of being the change 🙂